-Uterine fibroids also known as myomas, leyomiomas or fibromas are benign tumours that grow within the uterine walls and originate from the smooth muscle cells which make up the uterus.
+Uterine fibroids, also known as myomas, leiomyomas or fibromas, are benign tumours that grow within the uterine walls and originate from the smooth muscle cells which make up the uterus.

-Tumours in general develop when a specific cell of the human body multiplies itself more than it should forming a mass of tissue.
-Fibroids are made of uterine muscular cells.
+In general, tumours develop when a specific cell of the human body multiplies itself more than it should and forms a mass of tissue.
+Fibroids are made of uterine muscle cells.